abarichello/receiver2-qol-fixes/README.md

 - Remove 'Tap W to sprint'
 - Enable/Disable each fix individually

+# Setup

+## Install

+1. Download `Wolfire.Receiver2.dll` from the releases tab in this repository.
+2. Drop the downloaded DLL into `\SteamLibrary\steamapps\common\Receiver 2\Receiver2_Data\Managed\` replacing the original file.

+To uninstall the mod simply ask for Steam to check the files on the game's property panel.

+## Compiling

+To generate this DLL yourself first you need to download [dnSpy](https://github.com/0xd4d/dnSpy), decompile the game's `Wolfire.Receiver2.dll` and apply the patch file to the decompiled sources.
+After that use 'Save Module' to generate a new DLL replacing the game's original one.

 # Game notes

 There's unused code included in the game indicating that some of these features were prototyped, scrapped or planned for a future release.